-I am the Programme Director for Research Degrees in Archaeology.
+I was the Programme Director for Research Degrees in Archaeology from 2005-2016.

 I collaborated with Dr Vicki Cummings (UCLan) in excavating two Bargrennan chambered cairns in Dumfries and Galloway.
 Our interim reports are posted on-line through the Archaeology Data Service, and the final report was published as a British Archaeological Report in 2007.